Cody Wallace: New York Jets

 Wallace was signed to the New York Jets practice squad of October 13, 2010.

-Second stint with the Lions
+Detroit Lions (second stint)

 The Lions signed Wallace off New York's practice squad and to their active roster on October 20, 2010.

 Houston Texans

 After Wallace was cut from the Lions roster for the second time, he was signed to the Houston Texans practice squad.
 Wallace was cut on September 3, 2011 by the Texans.
 He was signed to the practice squad on September 22.

 Tampa Bay Buccaneers

 Wallace was released by Houston at the end of the 2012 preseason, and was immediately picked up by Tampa Bay.
 He appeared in eight games for Tampa in the 2012 season.

 Pittsburgh Steelers

 Pittsburgh signed Wallace in September 2013, after he was a final cut from Tampa Bay.
 The Steelers projected him as a back-up at both center and guard.
 He dressed for his first game with Pittsburgh against Baltimore on October 20.

 Following a week-14 loss against the Dolphins during the 2013 season, Wallace was fined $17,875 by the NFL for two infractions.
 One was for striking an opponent late and another for grabbing/hitting another player's private area.

 During a week-14 game in 2015 against the Denver Broncos, Wallace delivered a late hit against Broncos safety David Bruton, resulting in a personal foul and fine of $23,152.

 Wallace injured his knee during the 2016 preseason and was inactive for the first seven games of the season before being placed on injured reserve on November 5, 2016.